Roth IRA vs. traditional IRA

 Here’s a quick rundown of a few of the differences between Roth and traditional IRAs:

-- Distributions and withdrawals: You can withdraw your Roth IRA contributions at any time.
+Distributions and withdrawals: You can withdraw your Roth IRA contributions at any time.
 However, you can only pull the earnings out of a Roth IRA after age 59 ½, after owning the account for at least five years.
 Withdrawing that money earlier can trigger taxes and a 10% early withdrawal penalty.
-Withdrawals of earned interest before age 59½ may be subject to taxes and penalties.
-Traditional IRA distributions taken after age 59½ are taxed at your tax rate at the time of the withdrawal and may be subject to a 10% penalty.
+With traditional IRAs, withdrawals of earned interest before age 59½ may be subject to taxes and penalties.
+Also, earned interest doesn’t include contributions with a traditional IRA.
+Distributions taken after age 59½ are taxed at your tax rate at the time of the withdrawal.

 Compare Roth and Traditional IRAs Side by Side